-- have with a child is an opportunity to support and develop a child's emotional wellbeing. - R-Time principals are embedded in all teaching and learning provision. - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - SENDCo / SEN LSA's are available to support pupils who need additional support in / out of the classroom. - Support is available to support pupils to self-regulate and manage their needs. - Peer mentors/buddies/playground pals are trained to support fellow students. - Bereavement counselling is available if appropriate. - Risk assessments are updated regularly. - Residential trips in Year 5 & 6 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience. - A wide variety of extra-curricular clubs are offered. - Weekly "Awards" assemblies and displays around the school celebrate children's achievement. - Recognition of the impact of Covid-19 on the emotional stability of pupils.
+- Staff are aware that every interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing. - We are a Unicef Rights Respecting school (Silver Award) and the values of the RRSA are embedded within the school culture to promote improved self esteem and feelings of being valued and listened to. - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - SENDCo / SEN LSA's are available to support pupils who need additional support in / out of the classroom. - Support is available to support pupils to self-regulate and manage their needs. - Peer mentors/buddies/playground pals are trained to support fellow students. - Bereavement counselling is available if appropriate. - Risk assessments are updated regularly. - Residential trips in Year 5 & 6 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience. - A wide variety of extra-curricular clubs are offered. - Weekly "Awards" assemblies and displays around the school celebrate children's achievement. - Recognition of the impact of Covid-19 on the emotional stability of pupils. - Time with 'Bertie' the school therapy dog support in / out of the classroom as needed.

-- needed. - TIS sessions on timetable for individual pupils following screening / reviews. - Our pupils can access a range of targeted, time-limited and monitored groups to address: - Self esteem - Social skills - o Lego Club - Circle of Friends - TIS Sessions - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well-being. - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity. - Risk assessments are carried out for all activities. - Where appropriate, our pupils are supported through Positive Support Plans and access to the EMHP. - Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a small group basis. - Support for pupils struggling with anxiety following covid-19.
+- TIS sessions on timetable for individual pupils following screening / reviews. - Our pupils can access a range of targeted, time-limited and monitored groups to address: - Self esteem - Social skills - Circle of Friends - o TIS Sessions - Pupils are encouraged to attend after school clubs; inter and intra-school competitions and activities to develop resilience and emotional well-being. - Workshops/programmes are sometimes commissioned surrounding sport, extracurricular and creative activity. - Risk assessments are carried out for all activities. - Where appropriate, our pupils are supported through Positive Support Plans and access to the EMHP. - Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a small group basis. - Support for pupils struggling with anxiety following covid-19.

-requested by or through:
+- Additional support for our pupils can be requested by or through:

 - o CAMHS

-- Social Care
+- o Social Care

 - Speech and Language Therapist

 - Educational Psychologist

-- Autism Spectrum Team
+- $\circ \quad \text{Autism Spectrum Team}$

-- Occupational Health Services
+- o Occupational Health Services

 - Physiotherapy Services

 - School Nursing / specialist nurses

 - Visual Support Services

-- Hearing Support Services
+- $\circ \quad \text{Hearing Support Services}$

-- Cognition & Learning Team
+- $\circ \quad \text{Cognition \& Learning Team} \\$

 - Physical and Medical Needs Advisory Service

+- o MHST

 - Individualised support is provided for pupils who begin to display signs of disaffection.

 - Pupils with specific medical conditions have individual health care plans which are shared with all staff.

 - Support for pupils who are experiencing needs associated with their social, emotional and mental health needs met through 'Trauma Informed Schools' screening / activities on a 1:1 basis.

 - Access to counselling services

 - Access to Penhaligon's Friends for bereavement support

 - 1:1 support for those whose anxiety levels are such that they are impacting on their wellbeing and resilience following covid-19.